Advanced Usage

 pelican generate keygen --private-key /tmp/foo --public-key /tmp/bar

-The generated private key can be passed to a Pelican server via IssuerKey configuration parameter so that the server will take advantage of the generated key instead of generating a new key.
+For origin operators, the generated private key can be specified in the a Pelican server configuration via the IssuerKey parameter so that the server will use the newly-generated key:

 pelican.yaml